Thalictrum, Pigamon: planting, cultivation and companion planting

 Thalictrum can be planted in spring from March to May after the frosts, or in autumn from September to November, after the heat of summer.

-Beneath its appearance as a beautiful perennial that is very easy to grow, Thalictrum has a few requirements: it dislikes hot and drying exposures, dry and violent winds, and competition from roots.
+Despite its appearance as an easy-to-cultivate perennial, Thalictrum has some requirements: it dislikes hot, drying exposures, dry and violent winds, and competition from roots.

-Vigorous, Thalictrum grows almost everywhere in France, except in dry and very windy regions and in Mediterranean climates, as it fears the scorching sun.
-The Pigamon will withstand summer heat in temperate regions, provided the soil remains consistently moist and cool.
+Vigorous, Thalictrum grows almost everywhere in France, except in dry and very windy regions and in Mediterranean climates, as it fears scorching sun.
+The Pigamon will tolerate summer heat in temperate regions, provided the soil remains consistently moist and cool.

 With excellent hardiness, it withstands frost and can tolerate temperatures below -15 °C but only for a short duration.

-Thalictrum thrives in a rather shady and well-cleared spot, sheltered from strong winds: it will flourish in partial shade, out of direct sunlight, under deciduous trees that provide a beneficial coolness.
+Thalictrum thrives in a rather shady and well-cleared spot, sheltered from strong winds: it will flourish in partial shade, out of direct sunlight, under deciduous trees that provide beneficial coolness.
 It prefers an open situation, which encourages it to reach its full height.
 Too dense shadows would limit its flowering: do not place it in competition with bushes that would deprive it of light.
-It also dislikes root competition: so make sure to give it some space!
+It also dislikes root competition: ensure it has space!

-Thalictrum is slow to establish but once well established, after two years, it is very perennial.
-The secret to growing this vigorous perennial lies in the planting.
+Thalictrum is slow to establish, but once well-rooted after two years, it becomes very perennial.
+The secret to cultivating this vigorous perennial lies in the planting.

 - It tolerates slightly clayey soils but fears overly heavy soils.
-Do not hesitate to mix well-rotted compost into the soil, about 5 to 10 L, at the bottom of each hole before placing the root ball.
+Don’t hesitate to mix well-rotted compost into the soil, about 5 to 10 L, at the bottom of each hole before placing the root ball.

 - Keep the soil cool at the base of the Thalictrum with mulch, especially during summer: this guarantees prolonged flowering.

 - Once the young plants are established, they should not be disturbed.
-It is only in the second year that they will begin to thicken and flower properly.
+It is only in the second year that they will begin to bulk up and flower properly.

 - If you love the delicately cut and lush foliage of Thalictrum, so do gastropods!
 As the foliage disappears in winter, it is wise to mark the location of the plants with a small stake, to monitor snails and slugs in spring that devour the young shoots.
 Fern manure can help combat their attacks.